initstring/linkedin2username/README.md

                         Search depth.
 If unset, will try to grab them all.
   -s SLEEP, --sleep SLEEP
                         Seconds to sleep between pages. defaults to 3.
+  -x PROXY, --proxy PROXY
+                        HTTPS proxy server to use.
+Example: "-p https://localhost:8080" WARNING: WILL DISABLE SSL
+                        VERIFICATION.

+  -k KEYWORDS, --keywords KEYWORDS
+                        Filter results by a a list of command separated keywords.
+Will do a separate loop for each keyword, potentially bypassing the 1,000 record limit.
+                        [example: "-k 'sales,human resources,information
+                        technology']
+  -g, --geoblast        Attempts to bypass the 1,000 record search limit by
+                        running multiple searches split across geographic
+                        regions.
 ```

 # Toubleshooting